 The small hatch steers easily—the wheel is nearly too light—but lacks road feel, which is common among the class.

 Comfort & Quality

-From nose to toes, the Corolla hatch is 172 inches long, which is shorter than rivals such as the Honda Civic and Mazda 3.
-The sedan likely will be longer, but Toyota hasn’t yet detailed dimensions for that car.
+From nose to toes, the Corolla Hatch is 172 inches long, which is shorter than rivals such as the Honda Civic and Mazda 3.

 Up front, driver and passenger ride in relative comfort with base cloth seats that feel durable in SE trim levels.
 Upgrade to XSE and those cloth seats are replaced with power-adjustable, heated seats that look good, but feel a little thin.
 The good news is that the stitching and gather of the material in both trim levels looks solid and up to typical Toyota standards.